drewroberts/website/first-video.md

 ## Other Distribution/Marketing theories worth understanding

 - Click Funnels by Russell Brunson
-- Permission marketing by Seth Godin
+- Permission Marketing by Seth Godin
 - Perennial Seller by Ryan Holiday
+- Experience Economy by Joseph Pine & James Gilmore
+- Flywheel by Jim Collins

 ## Keep Customers First

 - https://sivers.org/caremore
 - Oakley Quote
+- Don't oversell, even if you use clickbait style titles like Tim Ferriss & Ramit Sethi make sure you have real substance

 ## Call To Action